 A happy new year to you and yours!
 I hope it’s joyful and prosperous.
 I look forward to hearing from you soon.

 First, let me say that I don’t recommend reaching out to writers or translators before you’ve established a genuine connection with them first.
-I’ve shared posts and tweets about some ways to approach.
+I’ve shared posts and tweets about some ways to approach this.
 That said, this particular case is totally fine because, with this newsletter, I’ve had a standing open invitation to fellow translators and writers to connect and reach out via my website.
 This reader followed my requested protocol and sent a gracious note with the requisite information.
 This is why I’m taking the time to respond carefully and thoroughly in a two-part response.
 The first part below is more about general book promotion.
-The second part, which will be more specifically about literary translations, will follow next week.
+The second part, which will be more specific about literary translations, will follow next week.

 Second, the reality is that translations are a tough sell in any market.
 More so if they’re from under-represented languages or relatively unknown authors or translators.
 So we have to be more strategic and focused with our efforts.
 Otherwise, our book is going to drown in all the other book noise out there (especially so if we don’t have the big publisher machinery behind us.)
 And that’s going to mean a lot of wasted energy and time.
 With two books published in the US, one in India, and works in four separate anthologies, I’ve learned things the hard way through trial and error or, as I often say, trial by fire.
 I believe that, with each book, I get more efficient.
 And, certainly, I get more clear with myself about what I’m willing to do for book promotion and where I draw the line.